 - Examine how gender, race, class, sexuality, age, and ability shape health, illness, healing, and health care

-- Analyze how health problems are defined and how strategies for improved health are selected and implemented
+- Analyze how health problems are defined and how strategies for improved health are selected and implemented.

 Requirements for the Health and Society Minor

-The Health and Society Minor consists of five units:
+The Health and Society minor consists of five units:

-*Students wishing to count a non-Wellesley course toward the Health and Society minor must petition the Program co-directors prior to course enrollment.
+At least one must be a 300 level elective *Students wishing to count a non-Wellesley course toward the Health and Society minor must discuss this with their advisor.

 Courses for Credit Toward the Health and Society Minor